odorT/tester/README.md

 1. Just download source code to local machine

 ## Usage
-You should upload a folder named "Students" to tester/.
+### 1. You should upload a folder named "Students" to tester/.
 This folder should have subdirectories with names like following:
 ```
 Kamran_Karimov_Tasks
 Name_Surname_Tasks
 ```
-And those directories *must* have files like following:
+And those directories **must** have files like following:
 ```
 task1_kamran_karimov.py
 task10_name_surname.py
 ```
-*If tasks are named different compared to examples above, program will not work properly in most cases.*
+**If tasks are named different compared to examples above, program will not work properly in most cases.**